Ordering a Drum

 As a guideline:

-16" (diameter) drum with fairly simple art work on the face - £250.00,
+14" or 16" (diameter) drum with small and simple art work on the face - £360

-An average price is £290.
-The majority of the designs which you can see on the drum page of my blog cost this.
+a very complicated design might be up to £480.
+An average price is £420.
+The majority of the designs which you can see on the drum page would now cost £420.

 I don't charge for packaging (I use recycled cardboard boxes and bubble wrap) and postage is charged at the Royal Mail guaranteed next day delivery which means it is insured, tracked and signed for.
-This is usually £11.00 within the UK, £25.00+ for most of the rest of Europe and approximately £45 for The United States.
+This is usually £12.95 within the UK, £40.00+ for most of the rest of Europe and approximately £60 for The United States.

 I usually wrap the back of the drum in recycled suede and match the suede of the beater to this.